Answers about Funds Availability

 The distinction between local and non-local checks went away with the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010.
 Another change is the amount of the deposit that is generally made available.
 The first $200 is generally made available at the time of deposit, no longer the first $100.

 All checks generally should have second business day availability.
 The bank does have the right to extend the hold if:

-Generally, a national bank must make the first $200 from the deposit available – for either cash withdrawal or check writing purposes - at the start of the next business day after the banking day that the deposit is made.
+Generally, a bank must make the first $200 from the deposit available – for either cash withdrawal or check writing purposes - at the start of the next business day after the banking day that the deposit is made.

 For details, take a look at the account agreement you received when you opened the account—it explains the availability process.